riverlane/QHAL/README.md

 The document is currently used to guide discovery, initiate discussion and enable future improvements.
-Even though all the parties involved are putting their best efforts on verifying the validity and correctness of what is stated, extencive reviews are still to be conducted.
+Even though all the parties involved are putting their best efforts on verifying the validity and correctness of what is stated, extensive reviews are still to be conducted.
 This disclaimer will be removed once the document reaches sufficient maturity.

 ## Contributors